 Students or parents of children wishing to withdraw from a Continuing Class must notify the office at least one week prior to the beginning of a new month in order to avoid incurring new tuition charges.
 Refunds are not possible after the first of the month if a student withdraws within that month.

-For Day Camps, the cost of a camp may be refunded, minus a non-refundable deposit of $100 for each camp, if notice is given at least 2 weeks before the start of the camp.
+For Day Camps, the cost of camps may be refunded, minus a non-refundable deposit of 20% of the cost, or $100, whichever is larger, if notice is given at least 2 weeks before the start of the camp.
 After that, no refunds are possible.

 Absence & Makeup Policy